jrosdahl/fancy-dabbrev/README.md

   A list of variables which, if bound and non-nil, will inactivate `fancy-dabbrev` preview.
 The variables typically represent major or minor modes.

-* `fancy-dabbrev-commands` (default: `'(fancy-dabbrev fancy-dabbrev-backward)`)

-  A list of commands after which `fancy-dabbrev` should continue to the next expansion candidate.
-If you write a command of your own that wraps `fancy-dabbrev` or `fancy-dabbrev-backward`, add it to this list to maintain `fancy-dabbrev` functionality.

 Why?
 ----